EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 3.8 Places items to be disinfected, soiled linens, and trash in correct containers

-Proctor Verbal Instruction – Read if the candidate has indicated they have completed the clean up before the timing has elapsed:
+Proctor Verbal Instruction - Please read if the candidate has indicated they have completed the clean-up before the timing has elapsed:

 “Please do nothing until the next verbal instructions are given.”

-Proctor Verbal Instruction – Read if the timer goes off before the candidate has indicated they have completed the clean up:
+Proctor Verbal Instruction - Please read if the timer goes off before the candidate has indicated they have completed the clean-up:

 “Please stop working.”

-Proctor Verbal Instruction – Read to candidate at the conclusion of the examination:
+CANDIDATE CLEANUP AND FINAL SUMMARY Proctor - Verbal Instructions: Read to all candidates at the conclusion of the examination:

-Make sure that all supplies and disposable materials are taken with you.
+Make sure that all kit supplies and disposable materials are taken with you.

-This concludes the National-Interstate Council of State Boards of Cosmetology Instructor Practical Examination.
+This concludes the National-Interstate Council of State Boards of Cosmetology, National Hair Design Practical Examination.

 Thank you for your participation.”